 Winter is coming... do you know what will keep you warm?

 The thought of winter may invoke different memories, depending on who you are.
-Maybe you are someone who loves to bundle up and have a snowball fight, or go and build a snowman.
+Maybe you are someone who loves to bundle up and have a snowball fight or go and build a snowman.
 Maybe you want to spend the day sledding down the steepest hills you can find.
 Perhaps you would prefer to stay inside curled up with a toasty mug, watching everyone else.
 No matter what winter activity you choose, you are counting on coming home to a warm home.
 But what exactly is keeping your home cozy and comfortable?

 Most people do not take time to think about whether their homes are heated by a furnace or a boiler.
 However, spending just a little bit of time considering factors like function, efficiency, and affordability of the two is important.
 In fact, knowing the basics of both furnaces and boilers can make all the difference for your comfort, pocketbook, and carbon footprint.

 How do furnaces and boilers work?